Adam-Antios/monograph-template/README.md

 ## Introduction

 Monograph is a template, suitable mainly for diploma theses and doctoral dissertations.
-To see the final compiled document, open the `Monograph.pdf` file of this repository.
+To see the final compiled document, open the `Monograph.pdf` file in this repository.

 ## Instructions for Use